js-arias/geomodels/README.md

 across different time periods are not preserved.
-To ease identification of the pixel values a key file identified with `*-key.tab` is provided for each landscape model.
+To ease identification of the pixel values a key file identified with `*-key.tab` is provided for each paleolandscape model.

+Paleolandscape models are associated with a particular plate motion model.
+To make them more general,
+unrotated paleolandscape models are also provided, so they can be used in combination with any rotation model.
+This models are identified as `*-landscape-unrot-*.tab` files, and should be rotated before using.

 Additionally,
 a *plate pixel model* is identified as `*-pixels-*.tab`